 Assessment Task Submission

-Student assessment tasks should be submitted in electronic form via Turnitin which is located within each subject’s site on the Learning Management System (LMS).
+Student assessment tasks should be submitted in electronic form via the submission portal used within a subject.
+The relevant submission portal is located within each subject’s site on the Learning Management System (LMS).

 Assessment tasks should only be submitted in non-electronic form when specifically requested by academic staff, for example folio assessments.
-Non-electronic assessment tasks should be submitted, on the day due, to the Reception, Ground floor, Kwong Lee Dow Building, 234 Queensberry Street, University of Melbourne 3010.
-Opening hours are Monday to Thursday: 9am–4:30pm; and Friday: 9:30am–4:00pm.
-Phone: +61 3 8344 8285.
+Non-electronic assessment tasks should be submitted, prior to the deadline for submission, to the location specified by the Subject Coordinator as communicated via the LMS.

 Extension to an Assessment Task Due Date